oslabs-beta/AWSome/README.md

 If you'd like to use our app you can visit the following link below.
 <a href="http://aw-some.com" target="_blank">Website</a>

-#Otherwise, if you'd like to contribute to our product you can follow the steps below to get the development environment started!
+Otherwise, if you'd like to contribute to our product you can follow the steps below to get the development environment started!

-## Follow these steps to set up the project locally on your machine.

 ### Installation
 //steps on accessing our deployed app, and our landing page